maxsonBraunLab/cutTag-pipeline/README.md

 	--use-singularity \
 	--singularity-args "--bind $indices_folder,$conda_folder,$fastq_folder"

-# Singularity + slurm run
+# Singularity + slurm (batch) run
-snakemake -j <n jobs> \
-	--use-conda \
-	--conda-prefix $conda_folder \
-	--use-singularity \
-	--singularity-args "--bind $indices_folder,$conda_folder,$fastq_folder" \
-	--profile slurm \
-	--cluster-config cluster.yaml
+sbatch run_pipeline_singularity.sh
 ```

+For users running the Singularity version of the pipeline in batch mode, `run_pipeline_singularity.sh` is a wrapper script for the pipeline.
+You will need to add the appropriate FASTQ folder path to the script prior to running.
+Additional instructions are provided in the wrapper script.

 NOTE: make sure to use double quotes, and insert an integer for the -j flag.

 The above command will install the pipeline's conda environments into the `conda-prefix` directory - this means that conda environments are actually not stored INSIDE the container.
 The `--bind` argument binds the host (Exacloud) paths to the container to access the genome indices, conda prefix, and the path to the raw sequencing files.
-The `--profile slurm` will configure default settings for SnakeMake to interact with SLURM - more information can be found [here](https://github.com/maxsonBraunLab/slurm).
+The `--profile slurm` in the wrapper script will configure default settings for SnakeMake to interact with SLURM - more information can be found [here](https://github.com/maxsonBraunLab/slurm).
 Feel free to create another [snakemake profile](https://wiki.ohsu.edu/display/ACC/Exacloud%3A+Singularity) that has its own set of singularity arguments for added convenience.

 # Method